-The TrustFactory SSL Root CA utilizes a key size of 4096 bits (RSA) with Hash Algorithm SHA-256.
+The TrustFactory Client Root CA will have a key size of 4096 bit RSA key with Secure Hash Algorithm 2 (SHA-256).
 All new Subordinate CA's shall have a minimum key size of 2048-bit RSA.

 Certificates meet the following requirements for algorithm type and key size.